sarah-i-rubenstein/AI_Wildlife_App/README.md

 <h2>1: Call flow in Power Apps</h2>
 (flow must be created to do this)
-Assign a variable to the result:
+Assign a variable to the result: <br> Set(result,NameOfYourFlow.Run(varRecentID));
-Set(result,NameOfYourFlow.Run(varRecentID));
-- pass the ID of your image in blob storage
+<br> - pass the ID of your image in blob storage